Caribbean Gold: Production

-The film was based on a 1926 novel by Ellery Clark, Carib Gold.
+The script is based on a 1926 novel by Ellery Clark titled Carib Gold.

-In January 1951 the film rights were bought by Pine Thomas Productions, who had a deal to make films for Paramount.
+In January 1951, the film rights were bought by Pine-Thomas Productions, which had a deal to produce films for Paramount.
 Mark Stevens was to star and Edward Ludwig to direct.
-However, by March, Stevens was out and the film was to star John Payne, who had made a number of movies for Pine Thomas.
-Curtis Kenyon and Morton Grant were to write the script.
+However, by March, Stevens had withdrawn and the film was to star John Payne, who had appeared in several films for Pine-Thomas.
+Curtis Kenyon and Morton Grant were hired to write the script.

-In June 1951 John Payne signed a contract with Pine Thomas Productions to make two films a year for three years.
-The first of them were to be The Green Grass of Nevada and Caribbean Gold.
-In July Arlene Dahl was announced as Payne's co star; it would be the first under a deal for her to make two films a year for Pine Thomas over three years.
+In June 1951, Payne signed a contract with Pine-Thomas to star in two films per year for three years.
+The first were to be Green Gold of Nevada (later retitled Timber Man) and Caribbean Gold.

+In July, Arlene Dahl was announced as Payne's costar.
+The film was the first of her three-year Pine-Thomas contract.

-Filming was to begin October 1951 but Paramount had a backlog of unreleased films and asked Pine Thomas to push the shooting date back to January.
+Filming was to begin in October 1951, but Paramount, which was contending with a backlog of unreleased films, asked Pine-Thomas to push the start of production until January 1952.

-"It's strictly entertainment", Payne said of the film, adding that Hardwicke and Sullivan were "two of the finest actors in the business."

-Dahl signed a nine-picture contract with Pine-Thomas.

 Reception

-It earned an estimated $1.4 million at the US box office in 1952.
+The film earned an estimated $1.4 million at the American box office in 1952.

-Pine Thomas announced they would reteam Payne and Dahl in Lost Treasure of the Andes, Thunderbolt and High Tension.
-In the final event they did not appear together again.
-Neither was a remake of Old Ironsides, which Pine Thomas said they would make with Payne and Hardwicke.